-The Sixth Edition continues and expands other traditions established in earlier editions.
-In particular, the text has a number of new detailed policy applications in labor economics and uses the evidence reported in state-of-the-art research articles to illustrate the many uses of modern labor economics.
-As before, the text makes frequent use of such econometric tools as the difference-in-differences estimator and instrumental variables-tools that play a central role in modern research in labor economics.
-In fact, the Sixth Edition introduces students to yet another tool in our econometric arsenal, the method of fixed effects-a technique that is widely used to ensure that the empirical analysis is indeed holding "other things equal."
+The Seventh Edition continues and expands traditions established in earlier editions.
+In particular, the text has a number of new detailed policy discussions and uses the evidence reported in state-of-the-art research articles to illustrate the many applications of modern labor economics.
+As before, the text continues to make frequent use of such econometric tools as fixed effects, the difference-in-differences estimator, and instrumental variables-tools that play a central role in the toolkit of labor economists.
+In keeping with my philosophy that textbooks are not meant to be encyclopedias, some of the material that had been a staple in earlier editions has been shortened and sometimes even excluded, so that the Seventh Edition is roughly the same length as previous editions.